marofmar/Udacity_CloudDevOpsEngineer/100days_of_udacity.md

 #### Day13: April 5 2020 Sun
 > For the AWS account, I contacted Suppor team, and they solved the problem perfectly!
 I love you AWS,,,,, have my heart please,,,!
 * Let's get started Projet 1 !!!!!!

+#### Day14: April 8 2020 Wed
+> To deploy static website on AWS (Project 1)
+* Created and configured S3 bucket, distributed via CloudFront
+* Confirmed the page is accessible via web browser, and submitted the project file!